Passenger Of Uninsured Driver Not Covered by Owner’s Policy

 The court thus sided with the motion judge’s decision, denying the appellant’s pursuit of coverage.

-Many strict limitation periods apply to no-fault claims and someone’s right to sue following an accident, therefore it’s best to contact Derfel Injury Law as soon as possible following an accident to make sure you do not miss a limitation period and/or miss out on your rights to compensation altogether.
-Contact us to meet the personal injury lawyers and professional legal team who will work tirelessly to achieve the best possible resolution to your car accident claim.
+Many strict limitation periods apply to no-fault claims and someone’s right to sue following an accident, therefore it’s best to contact Derfel Injury Lawyers as soon as possible following an accident to make sure you do not miss a limitation period and/or miss out on your rights to compensation altogether.
+Contact us to meet the personal injury lawyers who will work tirelessly to achieve the best possible resolution to your car accident claim.
 Our office is conveniently located in Toronto.
 Call us at 416.847.3580 to schedule a visit at the individual office closest to you or contact us using the form below.